 We also provide free school/college exclusion advocates to Black young people and their parents to assist challenges to school exclusions across London.”

-Pay It Back UK is a fundraiser which prioritises Black lives first.
-Your donation will be split and shared evenly between multiple organisations based in the UK.
+Pay It Back UK is a fundraiser which prioritises Black and marginalised lives first.
+Your donation will be split and shared evenly between 11 organisations based in the UK.

 The criteria for the organisations involved is that they have a history of/focus on supporting and empowering Black and marginalised communities.

-Set your donation to recurring to help make a difference every month.
+Set your donation to recurring to stay invested every month.
+Solidarity and mutuality, not ‘charity’.

-The main aim of Pay It Back UK is to normalise recurring donations to organisations that work with Black communities.
+The main aim of Pay It Back UK is to normalise recurring donations to organisations that work with Black and marginalised communities.

-We are a collective from across the UK who hope to use our privilege to platform and amplify the voices of the aforementioned organisations, showcasing the work they do.
+We are a collective from across the UK who aim to use our access, skills, and positionality to platform and amplify the organisations.

-The organisations sit at the centre of Pay It Back UK, and as a result we choose to decentre ourselves, whilst contributing our time and skills.
-The goal of both the website and social media is a call to action, spotlighting and directing people to Black-led and/or anti-racist platforms.
+The goal of both the website and social media is a call to action, directing people to Black-led and anti-all-systems-of-oppression platforms.